-Payroll was the districtís largest expense, costing $2.1 million.
+Payroll was the district's largest expense, costing $2.1 million.
 Designated school administrators and school staff, such as maintenance crew and cafeteria workers, are contractually required to work during a hurricane.

 Pinellas County school district spokeswoman Lisa Wolf said 17 employees are being internally investigated for failing to show up for hurricane duty.

 The district does not yet have figures for how much it will seek in property damage claims.
-Wolf said 129 schools reported damage from property damage to cleaning up downed trees and branches.
+Wolf said 115 schools reported damage ranging from structural damage to cleaning up downed trees and branches.

 Skyview Elementary in Pinellas Park suffered roof damage during the storm and rain poured into four classrooms.
 The school district paid to repair the roof and replace carpets and cabinets.

-Wolf said the district has a storm-related insurance deductible of $500,000 so the district will claim a minimum of $500,000 with FEMA.
-She said the district will claim any amounts that the insurance company denies.
+Wolf said the district has a storm-related insurance deductible of $500,000, so the district will claim at least that amount with FEMA.
+She said the district will claim any amounts that its insurance company denies.

-Pasco County will finalize its reimbursement figures by next week, but district officials said during pay negotiations with the teacherís union that payroll costs during the hurricane topped $1.1 million and more than 120,000 meals were served to residents in the shelters.
+The Pasco County school district will finalize its reimbursement figures by next week, but district officials said during pay negotiations with the teacher's union that payroll costs during the hurricane topped $1.1 million, and more than 120,000 meals were served to residents in the shelters.

 Pasco expects to be fully reimbursed for the cost in three to five years.